Updated on 2024-06-28 GMT+08:00

 String

-When SELF_MANAGED permissions are used, the OBS address of the tenant IDs involved in this operation is specified by the user.
+When the stack set permission model is SELF_MANAGED, the OBS address of the domain IDs involved in this operation is specified by the user.

 Tenant IDs are separated by commas (,) and line breaks are supported.
 Currently, only CSV files are supported, and the files should be encoded in UTF-8.
 The file size cannot exceed 100 KB.